Corporate sector purchase programme (CSPP) – Questions & answers

 The use of these ratings is outlined in articles 83 and 84 of Guideline ECB/2014/60 – Article 84 specifies that an issue rating has priority over issuer or guarantor ratings.
 In general, the first-best rating must have a minimum credit assessment of credit quality step 3 (currently equivalent to an ECAI rating of BBB-/Baa3/BBBL) under the ECAF.
 Guarantor ratings are considered only in cases where the guarantee complies with the requirements set out in Part Four of Guideline ECB/2014/60.

-The Eurosystem is not required to sell its holdings in the event of a downgrade below the credit quality rating requirement for eligibility.
+The Eurosystem may choose to, but is not required to sell its holdings in the event of a loss of eligibility, e.g. in case of a downgrade below the credit quality rating requirement.

 Q1.6 In what way, if any, are car manufacturing companies eligible for CSPP purchases, given that many of them have “internal banks”?

 As long as no parent of the issuer of the debt instrument is a bank, the issuer will fulfil the non-bank criterion.
 If the issuer has a subsidiary that is a bank, the issuer will not be excluded under this criterion.
 Consequently, the Eurosystem can buy such an issuer’s corporate bonds if all other eligibility criteria are met.

 Q1.7 The press release on the CSPP refers to “bonds issued by non-bank corporations”.
 What exactly does this mean?
 Are bonds issued by insurers eligible for purchase?